filiparag/wmrc/readme.txt

         Debugging mode in which all modules are loaded sequentualy (as if they all had async_lock flag enabled).
 This mode is useful for debugging.
+    -r, --run-module
+        Run specified module in wmrc environment.
+Syntax for parameters is same as in the configuration file.
     -d, --deps
         List of all commands required by modules.
         This will not show software package names